Digitizing Tools in ArcGIS Pro

-Reshaping features is a common task in editing when you adjust the shape or position of existing features to reflect changes on the ground.
+Reshaping features is a common task in editing when you adjust the shape of existing features to reflect changes on the ground.
 It means that you’re modifying the geometry or shape of existing geographic features by making changes to the boundaries.

 First, you select the shape that you want to modify.
-Afterward, you can reshape it according to anyway you digitize and add vertices on a map.
+Afterward, you can reshape it according to any way you digitize and add vertices on a map.

-Dividing features while editing will break down a large polygon into separate features with user-specified values.
+Dividing features while editing will break down a polygon into separate features with user-specified values.
 This tool allows you to divide features in different ways.

 First, you can divide features by equal area.
 Secondly, you can split features by equal width.
 Finally, you can use proportional area.
 Typically, you use this tool by drawing a line to set the direction you want to divide a polygon.